Actyx/Actyx/web/developer.actyx.com/docs/home/actyx_products.md

 Actyx Pond is an opinionated TypeScript framework that is built on top of the ActyxOS event service.
 With Actyx Pond we make it easier for you to write correct event-driven applications that run across the different devices in your deployment.

-At the core of Actyx Pond lies a powerful programming model which guarantees eventually consistent business logic in a completely decentralized environment without coordinating entities.
+At the core of Actyx Pond lies a powerful programming model which guarantees eventually consistent business logic in a completely decentralized environment without central coordination.
 This implies that you can write applications that keep making progress in the face of network partitions or intermittent network failure but eventually converge to a consistent result once changes are propagated.

 To learn more about the Actyx Pond programming model and how you can start writing solutions on top of Actyx Pond please start [here](pond/getting-started.md).